azaleacolburn/darjeeling/README.md

 elocolburn@comcast.net

 # Installation
-Add the following to your `Cargo.toml` file
+Add the following dependencies to your `Cargo.toml` file
 ```
 darjeeling = "0.3.2"
 ```